 This property is stored in non-volatile memory, so it will persist when the unit is power cycled.
 When this property is changed, the unit must be reset (see Command Number 2) or power cycled to have these changes take effect.

-Example Set Interface Type property to Keyboard Emulation Request (Hex):
+Example Set INTERFACE TYPE property Request (Hex):

 Cmd Num Data Len Prp ID Prp Value 01 02 10 01